mtford90/siesta/docs/guide.md

 	});
 });
 ```

+### Unsafe Methods

+Unsafe methods refer to methods that can change state on the server-side e.g. POST/PUT/DELETE.
+Objects are serialised as specified in the matched descriptor.

 `Collection.prototype.<UNSAFE_HTTP_METHOD>(path, object, ajaxOptsOrCallback, callbackIfOpts)` sends HTTP requests and uses the descriptors to perform appropriate mappings to the object graph.